 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 This page deals specifically with issues surrounding fair housing and the allowance of service and assistance animals.
 The Federal Fair Housing Act and the Americans with Disabilities Act require that landlords reasonably accommodate service and assistance animals for tenants with disabilities.
-Note that, because Condominium Associations are private, the Americans with Disabilities Act does not generally apply to Condominium Associations, but the Fair Housing Act does, see Fair Housing and ADA: Dealing with the Legal Rights of Disabled Condo and HOA Residents.
+Note that, because Condominium Associations are private, the Americans with Disabilities Act does not generally apply to them, but the Fair Housing Act does, see Fair Housing and ADA: Dealing with the Legal Rights of Disabled Condo and HOA Residents.
 A service animal provides a specific function, such as a seeing eye dog.
-An assistance, also called an emotional support animal, is not specially trained, but provides needed mental health support.
+An emotional support, or assistance, animal provides needed mental health support.
 Some things to remember: